Witches’ Brew Drink

 Melon eyeballs

 I’d seen melon eyeballs a few times before trying them, and they always looked like they were floating.
-But after experimenting with both fresh and frozen melon myself, I can confirm that people must be setting those eyeballs on something in the glass to make them float.
+However, after experimenting with both fresh and frozen melon myself, I can confirm that people must be setting their eyes on something in the glass to make them float.

 They sink if you put them in a drink.